 The State of New Hampshire (NH) has been closely monitoring developments with COVID-19 (2019 Novel Coronavirus).
 On Friday, March 13, Governor Sununu declared a State of Emergency to ensure that the needed resources will be available if necessary.
 The Centers for Disease Control and Prevention (CDC) and state and local health departments, including the NH Department of Health and Human Services (DHHS), Division of Public Health Services (DPHS), are monitoring and continuously updating information.

 We ask that you use your common sense and stay within your comfort level, keeping your health and safety in mind.
-All volunteer shifts, trainings and activities have been cancelled at least through the end of March.
+All volunteer shifts, trainings and activities have been cancelled at least through May 15.
 Please take yourself off the calendar so we know you received the message.